FREE SHIPPING FROM €35

 How do you start powerlifting?

 There is a lot of information and training programs available online in the context of powerlifting.
 That’s of course a great way to start your powerlifting journey.
-The programs you find online are cheap or sometimes even free and can give a good insight into what a powerlifting routine looks like.
+The programs you find online are cheap or sometimes even free and can provide a good insight into what a powerlifting routine looks like.

 What should you pay attention to when you start powerlifting?

-So keep it as simple as possible.
+Keep it as simple as possible.

 Start with an online program from a reputable source and try to follow it as consistently as possible.
 An even better first step would be to start working with a coach right away.
 The value of a coach is often underestimated.
 By handing over most things, you can just focus on enjoying your training!